VA PTSD Increase From 50 to 70

 In the final part of your PTSD statement, you should explain how your PTSD negatively affects your work, life, and social functioning.

-A best practice is to explain at least two specific examples of how your PTSD is limiting or affecting you in negative ways.
+A best practice is to explain at least two specific examples of how your PTSD limits or affects you in negative ways.

 Here are my top 5 tips to prepare for your C&P exam for PTSD increase:

 #2.
-Review the Disability Benefit Questionnaire (DBQ) for PTSD Review.
+Review the Disability Benefits Questionnaire (DBQ) for PTSD Review.

 #3.
 Review CFR, Title 38, Part 4, the Schedule for Rating Disabilities for mental health conditions.

 #5.
 Be UNCOMFORTABLY VULNERABLE…and share your uncomfortable truths!
 It’s hard to do, I know, but you must.
 Why?
-Because PTSD claims comes down to your current level of “Occupational and Social Impairment” as well as your “Severity of Symptoms.”
+Because PTSD claims come down to your current level of “Occupational and Social Impairment” and “Severity of Symptoms.”
 Be ready to talk about your work, life, and social functioning.
 Be prepared to explain your current symptoms with examples.